jab/bidict/docs/learning-from-bidict.rst

 I've ever been to in many years of programming.
 (When I started :mod:`bidict` almost 15 years ago,
-I didn't know what higher-kinded types even were, let alone that I'd one day
+I didn't know what higher-kinded types even were, let alone that I'd one day get to
-`explain to Guido
+`share an example with Guido
 <https://github.com/python/typing/issues/548#issuecomment-621195693>`__
-how they're useful for bidirectional mapping types.)
+of how they're useful for bidirectional mapping types.)

 The problem space that :mod:`bidict` inhabits is abundant with beautiful symmetries,